 It wasn't until I was in my early 30's when I finally was able to call myself a published author.
 On the cusp of divorce, I had just given birth to my second child.
 Plans for the remaining books in the romance series I was writing were put on the back burner.
 I had only managed to complete the second book before my marriage completely dissolved.
 As a romance author, I couldn't help feeling ashamed that while I could write about happily ever after, apparently I couldn't live it.

 And that's it. . .

 After the divorce I had to go out and get a "real" job.
 One that actually paid the bills.
-My writing took a back seat to real life responsibilities, like making sure my kids were fed and the rent was paid.
+My writing took a back seat to other, more important responsibilities, like making sure my kids were fed and the rent was paid.
 I stopped updating my author blog and Facebook.
 As much as I loved my book babies, my human babies took priority.

 Which Brings Us to the Present Day

 About a year ago life really took a huge turn for me in a new direction.
 A few months after that I met my soulmate, and we moved in together not long after that.
 A year later we got married.
 I don't know how interesting my life might be to others, but I thought my experiences along the journey from single mom struggle to finding true love might be a way to reinvent my writing and let readers know that true love does exist.
 I know it does because it happened to me!